ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ### Service -> Resource

 The SIMAP APIs can be invoked to retrieve all Services for selected service types.
-An application that triggers such a request will be able to retrieve the topology for selected Services via the SIMAP APIs and, from the response, it will be able to navigate via the supporting relationship top-down to the lower layers.
-In doing so, the application will be able to determine what logical resources are used by a Service.
-The supporting relations to the lowest layer will help the application to determine what physical resources are used by the Service.
+A SIMAP client application that triggers such a request will be able to retrieve the topology for selected Services via the SIMAP APIs and, from the response, it will be able to navigate top-down to the lower layers via the supporting relationship provided by the SIMAP server.
+In doing so, the SIMAP client application will be able to determine what logical resources are used by a Service.
+The supporting relations to the lowest layer, provided by the SIMAP server, will help the SIMAP client application to determine what physical resources are used by the Service.
+This addresses a requirement for systems to be able to provide topology and resource views of services, at different levels of abstraction, using the SIMAP [REF: ETSI ZSM 019 Clause 6].
+Knowing the physical resources a service uses enables capacity planning, fault isolation, performance monitoring, and accurate billing.

 ### Resource -> Service

-An application can navigate from the physical, Layer 2, or Layer 3 topology to the Services that rely upon specific resources.
+A SIMAP client application can navigate from the physical, Layer 2, or Layer 3 topology to the Services that rely upon specific resources.
 For example, the application will be able to select the resources and by navigating the supporting relationship bottom-up come to the Service and its nodes, termination points and links.